 The Czech tax-and-benefit system is unusual in several respects.
-It is dominated by a nearly linear payroll tax with very high tax rates earmarked for funding the health and social security insurance.2 The personal income tax has a single marginal tax rate of 15 percent.
+It is dominated by a nearly linear payroll tax with very high tax rates earmarked for funding the health and social security insurance.
+The personal income tax has a single marginal tax rate of 15 percent.
 Earnings from private business (self-employment) are taxed far more lightly than earnings from employment.
-Various welfare benefits and tax credits provide relief predominantly to households with children rather than to households that are poor per se.3 The system underwent frequent design reforms during the past decade.4 Some elements of another conceptual reform, scheduled for 2015, have been already legislated.
+Various tax credits and welfare benefits are meant to introduce progressivity into the flat tax regime but they target primarily households with children rather than households that are poor per se.2 The system underwent frequent design reforms during the past decade.3 Some elements of another conceptual reform, scheduled for 2015, have been already legislated.
 Despite such reform zeal, the evidence-based approach has been largely missing in the actual design of the Czech tax system.